-Contracts can be short or lengthy, especially when it’s a large project run by a general contractor.
-In major cases, the contract is created by a lawyer whose willing to protect the company or person named in the contract, yet most people are quick to sign a contract without even reading it.
+In fact, contracts can be short or lengthy, especially when it’s a large project run by a general contractor.
+In general, the contract creating is a lawyer’s responsibility who’s willing to protect the company or person named in the contract.
+Yet, most people are quick to sign a contract without even reading it.
 Read all paperwork carefully and protect yourself.

 Working with Contractors

-After hiring a contractor and signing a contract, it’s important to follow the schedule of a project.
+Lastly, after hiring a concrete contractor and signing a contract, it’s important to follow a project’s schedule.
 Honest contractors depend on satisfied clients, but sometimes, owners and contractors need to find ways to work together to solve unexpected problems.
-You will need to cooperate with the contractor in a good manner, willing to finish the project in time and with adequate quality.
+Also, you will need to cooperate with the contractor in a good manner, willing to finish the project in time and with adequate quality.